Koi Palace Dim Sum Daly City Review

 Diced pork & Peanut filled Dumpings in the Chao zhao style ($3.80) featured 3 large dumplings filled with peanuts, cilantro, pork, and a slight zest.
 One of the better versions around.
 Hard to remove intact.

-Egg custard tart ($2.80) included 3 tiny but tasty tarts with a flaky pastry shell.
-Not as good as legendary Golden Gate Bakery in San Francisco.
+Egg custard tart ($2.95) included 3 tiny but tasty tarts with a flaky pastry shell.
+Not as good as legendary Golden Gate Bakery in San Francisco, yet extremely good.

 Egg yolk lava bun ($4.80) were very good and pretty big.
 Their buns utilize a harder texture surface than others.

-Sesame Balls ($2.80) – Warm, not straight out of the fryer.
-Filling was not too sweet.
+Sesame Balls ($2.95) – Warm, not straight out of the fryer.
+Thick skinned, filling not too sweet.
 A pretty good version of the classic with a crispy shell.
 On another visit towards end of afternoon, they were hot and excellent.

 Diced Pork and Peanut filled Dumpling Chiu Chow style ($3.95) had four medium sized dumplings that were all stuck together initially.
 These were OK, not particularly great.